CookieMadness11243/Cpp_Projects/Small projects/Number Guessing/READ.md

+state of project: yet imcomplete, but has some features going on

 i wanted something simple to make as my first project in c++ so i found the idea from geeks for geeks website